kekyo/IL2C/docs/getting-started.md

 ## 1. Step by step for first trying

-We know about better first step, it's the "Hello world."
+We know about better first step, it's the "Hello world." [(The completed projects contain the IL2C repository.
+You can refer it.)](https://github.com/kekyo/IL2C/tree/master/samples/GettingStartedIL2C)

 ### 1-1.
 Create new C# library project with "net46" or "netcoreapp2.0" platform using Visual Studio 2017.